 A minimum of a lower second-class degree (2.2) in Psychology, or a related discipline, is required.
-For those lacking this qualification, substantial evidence of research in their careers to date is needed.
+Applicants without a suitable degree qualification should be able to evidence substantial research activity in their current roles.
 Where English is not the student's first language, students are required to have a minimum of IELTS 6.5, with a minimum of 6.0 in all domains, or a University approved equivalent, prior to starting the programme.
 For applicants to the MSc in Research Methods in Psychology, evidence of a commitment to a subsequent career in a research setting is desirable.

 Months of entry